 Special Events for Seniors 60 & Better

 The Department of Parks and Recreation conducts several large, annual special events designed just for seniors.
-Sponsorship opportunities are available for several 2016 special events for seniors 60 & better including the following programs: Seniors on Stage, Senior Health & Fitness Day, Senior Dance Party, and six senior concerts offered throughout the year.
-If you would like to support these events and are interested in helping seniors stay connected and active in their communities, please send an email to Seniors@pgparks.com.
-Additionally, please review the 2016 Sponsorship Opportunities brochure detailing special events for seniors 60 & better.
-Download the 2016 Sponsorship Opportunities brochure here.
+Sponsorship opportunities include the following programs: Seniors on Stage, Senior Health & Fitness Day, Senior Dance Party, and six senior concerts offered throughout the year.
+If you would like to support these events, please email Seniors@pgparks.com.

 Go to Montpelier Mansion page »